 The module parameter / testcase view serves a summary of the module parameters related to a particular test case.
 This works both ways in that it can serve as a summary of the test cases influenced by a particular module parameter.
 At the index level it lists all the test cases and all the module parameters with their respective relations in a tabular format.
 Both the list of test cases and the list of module parameters can be shown or hidden using the toggle controls.
 Also, by clicking on the respective Testcases or Module Parameters headlines, the user can quickly jump to the respective section, given that it is present and shown.
 With the help of the presentation controls, the paths to the actual reference to the module parameter can be shown or hidden for more compact presentation.
 The paths can be useful when indirect references to the module parameters are used (e.g. references within functions or altsteps referenced in the test case).
 The construct index in this view shows only the relevant types of constructs - test cases, module parameters and groups.
-Upon selecting a module, only the test cases and module parameters defined within the selected module will be displayed, both in the module parameter view and in the construct index.
-Another thing worth mentioning is that upon selecting a test case or a module parameter, the entries in the construct view are also filtered to include only the constructs defined within the module in which the selected construct is defined.
+Upon selecting a module, only the test cases and module parameters defined within the selected module will be displayed, both in the module parameter, the entries in the construct view are also filtered to include only the constructs defined within the module parameter, the entries in the construct is defined.
 Upon selecting a group, aditional filtering is applied, limiting the constructs shown in the construct index to the constructs defined within the selected group.